SAP/spartacus-docs/_pages/fsa/features/dynamicforms/json-structure.md

 ---
-title: JSON Structure
+title: Form Definition - JSON Structure
 ---

-In Dynamic Forms, form content, behavior and styling is defined by JSON definition.
-To create a form, we have to add controls and define it's properties such as control type, name, labels etc.
+In Dynamic Forms, the content, behavior and styling of a form is defined by JSON definition.
+To create a form, you need to add form controls and define its properties such as control type, name, labels etc.

 ***